1 in 3 Micro-businesses Risk Breaking Tax Rules by Failing to Separate their Personal and Business Bank Accounts

 Amaiz Accountant Urges Businesses to Improve their Admin During the Lockdown

-A survey carried out by 3Gem for Amaiz, the new banking app, has revealed that just over 30% of micro-businesses don’t have a separate business bank account.
+A survey carried out by 3Gem for Amaiz, the new business app, has revealed that just over 30% of micro-businesses don’t have a separate business bank account.
 These businesses risk muddling business and personal expenditure and breaking tax rules.
 The survey also found that 44% of micro-businesses are usually spending at least 3 hours a week on admin, with one in five spending around a day a week on getting the books in order.
-New banking apps, such as Amaiz, would reduce this burden considerably.
+New apps with banking services, such as Amaiz, would reduce this burden considerably.
 The lock down is the perfect time to make the transition.

-500 micro businesses were asked about their challenges with managing their business in order to help Amaiz prioritise the services they offer on their new app (launched last year), that combines bookkeeping and banking.
+500 micro businesses were asked about their challenges with managing their business in order to help Amaiz prioritise the services they offer on their new app (launched last year), that combines bookkeeping and banking tools.

 Jayesh Gajparia a certified accountant at Amaiz explained; “You don't legally need a dedicated business account, unless you’re a limited company, but there are several advantages to having one.
 For a start, there is a huge risk that you will muddle your personal and business costs and break tax rules without a dedicated business account, as it’s far more difficult to separate expenditure out.
 A business separate account also helps you locate electronic receipts and prepare for self-assessment.”